The 62d AW prepares for OKR Explodeo!

 |0

-This work, The 62d AW prepares for OKR Explodeo!
-[Image 2 of 2], by A1C Megan Geiger, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, The 62d AW prepares for OKR Explodeo!, by A1C Megan Geiger, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.